-The gNB can select a U2N Relay UE in any RRC state i.e., RRC_IDLE, RRC_INACTIVE, or RRC_CONNECTED, as a target U2N Relay UE for direct to indirect path switch.
+The gNB can select a L2 U2N Relay UE in any RRC state i.e., RRC_IDLE, RRC_INACTIVE, or RRC_CONNECTED, as a target L2 U2N Relay UE for direct to indirect path switch.

-For service continuity of L2 U2N Remote UE, the following procedure is used, in case of the L2 U2N Remote UE switching to indirect path via a U2N Relay UE in RRC_CONNECTED:
+For service continuity of L2 U2N Remote UE, the following procedure is used, in case of the L2 U2N Remote UE switching to indirect path via a L2 U2N Relay UE in RRC_CONNECTED:

-Figure 16.12.6.2-1: Procedure for U2N Remote UE switching to indirect path
+Figure 16.12.6.2-1: Procedure for L2 U2N Remote UE switching to indirect path via a L2 U2N Relay UE in RRC CONNECTED

-- 1. The U2N Remote UE reports one or multiple candidate U2N Relay UE(s) and Uu measurements, after it measures/discovers the candidate U2N Relay UE(s): - The UE may filter the appropriate U2N Relay UE(s) according to Relay selection criteria before reporting.
-The UE shall report only the U2N Relay UE candidate(s) that fulfil the higher layer criteria; - The reporting can include at least U2N Relay UE ID, U2N Relay UE's serving cell ID, and sidelink measurement quantity information.
-The sidelink measurement quantity can be SL-RSRP of the candidate U2N Relay UE, and if SL-RSRP is not available, SD-RSRP is used. - 2.
-The gNB decides to switch the U2N Remote UE to a target U2N Relay UE.
-Then the gNB sends an RRCReconfiguration message to the target U2N Relay UE, which can include at least Remote UE's local ID and L2 ID, Uu and PC5 Relay RLC channel configuration for relaying, and bearer mapping configuration. - 3.
-The gNB sends the RRCReconfiguration message to the U2N Remote UE.
-The contents in the RRCReconfiguration message can include at least U2N Relay UE ID, PC5 Relay RLC channel configuration for relay traffic and the associated end-to-end radio bearer(s).
-The U2N Remote UE stops UP and CP transmission over Uu after reception of RRCReconfiguration message from the gNB. - 4.
-The U2N Remote UE establishes PC5 connection with target U2N Relay UE - 5.
-The U2N Remote UE completes the path switch procedure by sending the RRCReconfigurationComplete message to the gNB via the Relay UE. - 6.
-The data path is switched from direct path to indirect path between the U2N Remote UE and the gNB.
+- 1. The L2 U2N Remote UE reports one or multiple candidate L2 U2N Relay UE(s) and Uu measurements, after it measures/discovers the candidate L2 U2N Relay UE(s): - The L2 U2N Remote UE filters the appropriate L2 U2N Relay UE(s) according to relay selection criteria before reporting.
+The L2 U2N Remote UE shall report only the L2 U2N Relay UE candidate(s) that fulfil the higher layer criteria; - The reporting includes at least a L2 U2N Relay UE ID, a L2 U2N Relay UE's serving cell ID, and a sidelink measurement quantity information.
+SD-RSRP is used as sidelink measurement quantity. - 2.
+The gNB decides to switch the L2 U2N Remote UE to a target L2 U2N Relay UE.
+Then the gNB sends an RRCReconfiguration message to the target L2 U2N Relay UE, which includes at least the L2 U2N Remote UE's local ID and L2 ID, Uu Relay RLC channel and PC5 Relay RLC channel configuration for relaying, and bearer mapping configuration. - 3.
+The gNB sends the RRCReconfiguration message to the L2 U2N Remote UE.
+The RRCReconfiguration message includes at least the L2 U2N Relay UE ID, Remote UE's local ID, PC5 Relay RLC channel configuration for relay traffic and the associated end-to-end Uu radio bearer(s).
+The L2 U2N Remote UE stops User Plane and Control Plane transmission over the direct path after reception of the RRCReconfiguration message from the gNB. - 4.
+The L2 U2N Remote UE establishes PC5 RRC connection with target L2 U2N Relay UE. - 5.
+The L2 U2N Remote UE completes the path switch procedure by sending the RRCReconfigurationComplete message to the gNB via the L2 U2N Relay UE. - 6.
+The data path is switched from direct path to indirect path between the L2 U2N Remote UE and the gNB.

-In case the selected U2N Relay UE for direct to indirect path switch is in RRC_IDLE or RRC_INACTIVE, after receiving the path switch command, the U2N Remote UE establishes a PC5 link with the U2N Relay UE and sends the RRCReconfigurationComplete message via the U2N Relay UE, which will trigger the U2N Relay UE to enter RRC CONNECTED state.
-The procedure for U2N Remote UE switching to indirect path in Figure 16.12.6.2-1 can be also applied for the case that the selected U2N Relay UE for direct to indirect path switch is in RRC_IDLE or RRC_INACTIVE with the exception that step 4 is performed before step 2.
+In case the selected L2 U2N Relay UE for direct to indirect path switch is in RRC_IDLE or RRC_INACTIVE, after receiving the path switch command, the L2 U2N Remote UE establishes a PC5 link with the L2 U2N Relay UE and sends the RRCReconfigurationComplete message via the L2 U2N Relay UE, which triggers the L2 U2N Relay UE to enter RRC_CONNECTED state.
+The procedure for L2 U2N Remote UE switching to indirect path in Figure 16.12.6.2-1 can be also applied for the case that the selected L2 U2N Relay UE for direct to indirect path switch is in RRC_IDLE or RRC_INACTIVE with the exception that the RRCReconfiguration message is sent from the gNB to the L2 U2N Relay UE after the L2 U2N Relay UE enters RRC_CONNECTED state, which happens during step 5.